 The Leaping Wolf

 The nearest pub to Molineux is The Leaping Wolf, a detached pub on the corner of Staveley Road and Waterloo Road.
-Inside, the pub is decorated in club colours and scarves adorn the walls, whilst the outside terrace offers a beautiful view of Molineux's Stan Cullis Stand, just a mere 100 meters away.
+The pub is decorated in club colours and scarves adorn the walls, whilst the outside terrace offers a beautiful view of Molineux's Stan Cullis Stand, just a mere 100 meters away.

 Tickets